 Later on, it was agreed that the icon should be preserved in a church due to its sentimental value.
 To that end, a church was built named “New Sumela Monastery” and the icon was placed in this church.
 Today, this church that houses the icon is regarded by the Orthodox believers as a spot on the way to pilgrimage.

 The Latest Situation on the Restoration: Sumela Monastery was closed for a long time for restoration.
-It was opened to visitors as of July 1, 2021.
+It was opened to the public on July 1, 2021.
+But now it’s closed again.
+As of December 2021, it is still closed.

 Sumela Monastery opening hours are between 8:00 am and 7:00 pm in the summer season between 15 March and 15 October.
 It closes at 5:00 pm between 15 October and 15 March, which is considered the winter season.
 Sumela Monastery is open to visitors every day of the week.